davidrhoden/davidrhoden-basic-netlify/timeline/stacks-big-top-sep-11-2012.md

 ---
-title: The Stacks played at the Big Top.
+title: The Stacks played at the Big Top another time.
 date: 2012-09-11T22:00:00.000Z
 summary: We went on real late if I recall.
 excerpt: We went on real late if I recall.